 First off, it's the only smartwatch which generates a tonne of interest, and not just from tech addicts, but from the general public.
 That interest hasn't exactly helped Apple's competitors, but it has helped Apple's smartwatch survive several generations.

 Finally, the design is almost perfect.
-The two size options fit a majority of wrists, and they're also incredibly comfortable, it's the only device which has straddled the line between tech and fashion.
-It's simply the best-looking smartwatch available.
+There are two size options to help accommodate the majority of wrists, and they're also incredibly comfortable.
+It's probably also the only device which has straddled the line between tech and fashion and we think it's simply the best-looking smartwatch available.

-With the Apple Watch Series 8, Apple has gifted its digital time teller a temperature sensor which can be used for cycle tracking, and a low power mode which can extend the battery life whilst maintaining core smartwatch functions.
+On top of a long list of useful features carried over from previous generation, Apple has gifted the Series 8 with a temperature sensor, which can be used for cycle tracking, and a low power mode which can extend the battery life whilst maintaining core smartwatch functions.

 Put simply, the Apple Watch Series 8 impresses us greatly.
 The design is well-considered and sleek, the larger screen is perfect, and the number of third-party apps and accessories is unrivalled.